fredo838/tensorflow_serving_lite/README.md

 which all serve a `MobileNet`, which is `~ 19 Mb` in size - aka a small model.
 We deploy each of them to `GCP`'s `Cloud Run`, their Serverless environment.
-If we now call each in a "Cold Start" setting, which means the microservice is not ready to serve traffic in the Serverless environment and needs to be "spun up" before it's able to receive a request, we see that the different microservices take a different amount of time to process that first request:
+If we now call each in a "Cold Start" setting, which means the microservice needs to be "spun up" before it's able to receive a request, we see that the different microservices take a different amount of time to process that first request:
 ```